Yaoshengtai/Yaoshengtai.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing a Master’s degree in Applied Mathematics and Statistics at Johns Hopkins University.
+Hi, I'm Shengtai Yao (姚圣泰), currently pursuing a Master’s degree in Applied Mathematics and Statistics at Johns Hopkins University.
 Prior to this, I earned my Bachelor degree in Mechanical Engineering from Tsinghua University.
 My research interests lie in optimization and Machine learning theorey.
 I am seeking admission to a PhD program beginning in Fall 2026.